DecisionsDev/odm-rpa-invoicing-sample/README.md

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/ODM_RD_Deploy.png" width="50%"></img>

-### Deploying a Decision Bot
+### Deploying a Decision Form

-A Decision Bot is an auto-generated form allowing to execute a Decision Service.
-Once this form is generated, we will write an RPA task to invoke it and get the tax and discounted price for each order.
+A Decision Form is an auto-generated form allowing to execute a Decision Service.
+Once this form is generated, we will write an RPA MetaBot to invoke it and get the tax and discounted price for each order.

 You now need to install and run the [odm-decision-forms](https://www.npmjs.com/package/odm-decision-forms) npm package,